-Hazards previously identified in the 2010 plan were reviewed and carried over as determined appropriate by the Hazard Mitigation Planning Team.
-Some of the weather events were re-grouped into a "Severe Weather" chapter.
-The Landslide hazard was removed for this edition of the plan update.
-Non-natural hazards were not addressed in this update, with the exception of hazardous materials sites.
+Hazards previously identified in the 2021 plan were reviewed and carried over as determined appropriate by the Hazard Mitigation Planning Team, providing information on which to determine a risk-informed approach to all areas of emergency management.
+The Landslide hazard was again not addressed for this edition of the plan update due to limited impact.
+The Wildfire Chapter (Chapter 11) was enhanced to meet the requirements of a CWPP.
+(The Tribe may seek approval of the CWPP by its local fire service providers and State DNR after adoption of the HMP by the Business Committee.)
+Non-natural hazards were not addressed in this update with the exception of hazardous materials sites.

-Based on the risk assessment, all maps, charts, graphics, and associated data has been updated to reflect current findings.
+Based on the risk assessment, all maps, charts, graphics, and associated data have been updated to reflect current findings.
 Specific methodology for how each assessment was completed is included in Chapter 5.

-A different method was utilized for the risk ranking of the hazards of concern, discussed in Chapter 12.
+The same method for the risk ranking of the hazards of concern was utilized for this 2025 update, discussed in Chapter 12.
 The approach utilized is simplistic in nature and will make future updates less difficult.
 Social Vulnerability is also addressed in greater detail in this plan, as well as information concerning programs and efforts in place to help address issues associated with social vulnerability.

-Structure data was modified to include only tribal structures and infrastructure, adding new structures and land mass acquired by the Tribe since completion of the last plan.
+Structure data was updated to include tribal structures and infrastructure, adding new structures and land mass acquired by the Tribe since completion of the last plan.
 This will more accurately reflect the actual losses which the Tribe can potentially experience as a result of hazard impact.
 It is understood that this list will be continually updated to include additional structures and land mass as it is acquired.